menghaomiao/sta250-Project/README.md

 sta250-Project
 ==============

-Visualization of robot player log files
+It is about visualization of robot player log files.
+Usage: put ui.R, server.R and robot log files into the same dictory.
+Open R and type runApp() to run it!